 SOX Whistleblowers are not required to show that their disclosures relate “definitively and specifically” to a federal securities law

-To be protected under SOX, an employee’s report “need not ‘definitively and specifically’ relate to one of the listed categories of fraud or securities violations in § 1514A.”[i]
+To be protected under the SOX whistleblower protection law, an employee’s report “need not ‘definitively and specifically’ relate to one of the listed categories of fraud or securities violations in § 1514A.”[i]

 All that SOX requires an employee to do is prove that they “reasonably believed” that their employer violated or is about to violate federal law.[ii]
 The focus here is “on the plaintiff’s state of mind rather than on the defendant’s conduct.”[iii]
 This rule is informed by the court’s recognition that, because “[m]any employees are unlikely to be trained to recognize legally actionable conduct by their employers,” an employee’s “belief” in their employer’s wrongdoing is “central” to the analysis of SOX-protected conduct.[iv]